nanaeasiedu/generator-express-simple/README.md

 ```

 ## Usage
-generator-express simple has now support  for mvc-style apps.
+generator-express-simple has now support  for mvc-style apps.
 To use the mvc scaffolder, just run